Hundreds of shipyard workers protest in Croatia capital

-ZAGREB, Croatia (AP) — Hundreds of workers from two major shipyards are protesting in the Croatian capital of Zagreb over unpaid wages and working conditions.
+ZAGREB, Croatia (AP) — Hundreds of workers from two major shipyards on Monday protested in the Croatian capital of Zagreb over unpaid wages and working conditions.

 As a union delegation met with Prime Minister Andrej Plenkovic, the workers shouted “out with the management” and blew whistles in front of the government headquarters.